 The agency was first accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 Accreditation assists service providers to improve the quality of their services and meet internationally recognized standards.

 The agency was first accredited by the Council on Accreditation (COA), an international, independent, nonprofit, human service accrediting organization.
-Every four years, we go through the lengthy, multi-step process so that we can maintain our COA status.
+Every four years, we go through the lengthy, multi-step process to maintain our COA status.

 For the first time, HSS staff hosted a Thanksgiving meal for clients and their families.
 Since that first holiday gathering, this has become a beloved tradition among our clients, families and staff.

-Human Support Services (HSS) hosted a ribbon-cutting ceremony with board members and members of the Columbia Chamber of Commerce at their new Columbia location at 960 Columbia Centre.
-The new office was funded by a grant from the Illinois Council on Developmental Disabilities (ICDD), an independent state agency helping to lead change in Illinois so..Read More
+HSS hosted a ribbon-cutting ceremony with board members and members of the Columbia Chamber of Commerce at their new Columbia location at 960 Columbia Centre.
+The new office was funded by a grant from the Illinois Council on Developmental Disabilities (ICDD), an independent state agency helping to lead change in Illinois so all people with..Read More